Niles Scott

-Niles Scott (born September 30, 1995) is an American football nose tackle for the DC Defenders of the XFL.
+Niles Scott (born September 30, 1995) is an American football nose tackle for the DC Defenders of the United Football League (UFL).
 He played college football at Frostburg State.

 College career

 Scott played four seasons for Division III Frostburg State, where he recorded 150 tackles, 43 of them for loss, and 25 sacks.
 During his senior season, Scott recorded 16.5 tackles for a loss, 10 sacks and 51 total tackles and was named First-team AP Little All-America, the D3football.com All-America Second-team and the D3football.com All-East Region Defensive Player of the Year.
 Additionally, Scott was one of only three Division III players to be named to the 2018 SPIRAL Tropical Bowl.

 Professional career

 San Francisco 49ers

 Scott signed with the San Francisco 49ers as an undrafted free agent on April 28, 2018.
 He was released on September 1, 2018, after failing to make the final 53-man roster at the end of training camp.
 He was signed to the 49ers' practice squad but was released by the team on September 6, 2018.